NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Introduction

 In the past, mimicking networks for network flow were defined and used by numerous researchers for obtaining flow algorithms~\cite{HagKatNis-JCSS-98,ChaSubWag-Algo-00,KraRik-SODA-12,ChaEpp-JGAA-13,KhaRag-IPL-14}.
 These mimicking networks were first defined to prove that maximum flow can be found in NC in graphs of bounded treewidth~\cite{HagKatNis-JCSS-98} and later used also in efficient sequential algorithms for flow in one-crossing-minor-free graphs~\cite{ChaEpp-JGAA-13}.
 Their theoretical properties have also become an object of study in their own right~\cite{ChaSubWag-Algo-00,KraRik-SODA-12,KhaRag-IPL-14}.
 It seems likely that, similarly, our matching-mimicking networks will lead to algorithmic applications beyond our NC matching algorithm, and additional theory beyond our existence proof.

-As with a previous sequential flow algorithm of Chambers and Eppstein~\cite{ChaEpp-JGAA-13}, we exploit the structural decomposition of one-crossing-minor-free graphs~\cite{RobSey-GST-91}, by repeatedly using mimicking networks to simplify this structure.
+As with a previous sequential flow algorithm of Chambers and Eppstein~\cite{ChaEpp-JGAA-13}, we exploit the structural decomposition of graphs with a one-crossing forbidden minor~\cite{RobSey-GST-91}, by repeatedly using mimicking networks to simplify this structure.
 However the order in which we perform these replacements must be more carefully chosen so that our algorithms run in NC.
 Each step of the replacement process involves the computation of matchings either in a bounded-treewidth graph or in a planar graph.
-The planar matchings can be found by the new result of Anari and Vazirani, and the bounded-treewidth matchings can be found in NC by using log-space versions of Courcelle's theorem~\cite{ElbJakTan-FOCS-10}.
+The planar matchings can be found by the new results of Anari and Vazirani or of Sankowski, and the bounded-treewidth matchings can be found in NC by using log-space versions of Courcelle's theorem~\cite{ElbJakTan-FOCS-10}.\footnote{More specifically, Theorem 1.3 of Elberfeld, Jaoby, and Tantau~\cite{ElbJakTan-FOCS-10} provides a logarithmic space algorithm, for any monadic second order graph property with a free set variable, that counts the sets of each cardinality for which a given bounded-treewidth graph models the formula.
+Matching may be expressed in this way: a set $S$ of edges forms a matching if the graph models a formula stating that no two edges of $S$ share a vertex.
+The claim follows from the inclusion of LOGSPACE in NC.}

 Our maximum $st$-flow result uses a similar algorithmic outline, with flow-mimicking networks in place of matching-mimicking networks.
 Our method differs from the sequential algorithm of Chambers and Eppstein~\cite{ChaEpp-JGAA-13}, which used flow-mimicking networks on at most three terminals to replace leaf nodes of the structural decomposition tree.
 Our matching algorithms, also, use matching-mimicking networks on at most three terminals, replacing subtrees of more than one node in a single step.
-However, our parallel flow algorithm uses flow-mimicking networks for a second purpose, namely to replace a component of our matching algorithm that involves semiring matrix multiplication.
+However, our parallel flow algorithm uses flow-mimicking networks for a second purpose, namely to replace a component of our matching algorithm that involves semi\-ring matrix multiplication.
 This part of our flow algorithm requires flow-mimicking networks on up to six terminals.